Kenya

 MAA Eroret School

-Austrian Doctors has been a partner of the MAA Eroret School in Loodoriak, Kenya, since 2017.
+Austrian Doctors has been a partner of MAA Eroret School in Loodoriak, Kenya, since 2017.
 MAA Eroret School is a school where over 300 children are taught.
-An opportunity to improve their lives sustainably.

 Eroret Boarding School

-For many girls in rural regions of Kenya, attending school remains a daily challenge.
-Long, often dangerous journeys to school, a lack of infrastructure and family obligations mean that many schoolgirls are unable to complete their education.
-To change this, we have launched a new project: A boarding school for girls at MAA Eroret School in Loodoriak, Kenya.
+For many girls in rural regions of Kenya attending school remains a daily challenge.
+Long, often dangerous journeys to school, a lack of infrastructure and family obligations mean that many schoolgirls cannot complete their education.
+We have launched a new project to change that.
+It is the boarding school for girls at MAA Eroret School in Loodoriak, Kenya.

 Eroret School agricultural project

-Thanks to a well built by Austrian Doctors at MAA Eroret School in 2023, it was possible to start an agricultural project in 2024.
-By cultivating the fields around the school, the majority of the school meals can be grown by the pupils themselves.
-It will also give pupils the opportunity to receive practical training in modern farming methods.
+Thanks to a well built by Austrian Doctors at MAA Eroret School in 2023 it was possible to start an agricultural project in 2024.
+By cultivating the fields around the school the majority of the school meals can be grown by the pupils themselves.
+This also gives pupils the opportunity of practical training in modern farming methods.

 Reforestation in Kenya

-The consequences of climate change, which we are already feeling strongly in Austria, are much more severe in countries like Kenya.
-To counteract the associated problems, the Austrian Doctors launched a reforestation program in 2024.
+The consequences of climate change, which we are already feeling strongly in Austria are much more severe in countries like Kenya.
+Austrian Doctors launched a reforestation program in 2024 to counteract the associated problems

 Water projects in Kenya

 The construction of solar-powered wells at our two project areas in Kenya has made an important contribution to the independence of the projects.
-The clean water, which is now available all year round, not only benefits the people, but also enables the expansion of agricultural projects and reforestation programs.
+Clean water is now available all year round.
+It not only benefits the people, but also facilitates the expansion of agricultural projects and reforestation programs.

 Medical projects in Kenya